Taking steroids long term

 Print this page

 A short course of steroids usually causes very few side effects.
-For example, a 1–2 week course is often prescribed to ease a severe attack of asthma or gout.
+For example, a 1 to 2 week course is often prescribed to ease a severe attack of asthma or gout.
 This is usually taken without any problems.

-Side effects are more likely to occur if you take a long course of steroids (more than 2–3 months), or if you take short courses often.
+Side effects are more likely to occur if you take a long course of steroids (more than 2 to 3 months), or if you take short courses often.

 Common side effects of long-term steroids

-If you have been on a long course or high doses of steroids, it is really important to reduce the dose of steroids slowly over a few weeks or months.
+If you have been on a long course or high doses of steroids, it's really important to reduce the dose of steroids slowly over a few weeks or months.
 Do not stop taking steroids suddenly.
 This can cause a severe, life-threatening condition caused called adrenal insufficiency.

-• received more than 40 mg of prednisone (or equivalent) per day for more than 1 week
+• have taken more than 40 mg of prednisone (or equivalent) per day for more than 1 week

-• received steroids at a lower dose regularly for more than 3 weeks
+• have taken steroids at a lower dose regularly for more than 3 weeks

 • are taking your prednisone doses in the evening